meffie/virt-lab/README.md

 Install virtual machines on a local KVM hypervisor with cloud-init images, and then optionally run Ansible [playbooks](playbooks/README.md) to configure the new guests.
-Guest sets, called **labs**, are defined in an INI-style configuration file.
+Guests are grouped into sets called **labs**, which are defined in an INI-style configuration file.
 MAC addresses assigned to guests are saved and reused for the next generation.

 `virt-lab` can be useful for spinning up clusters of guests on your local linux system for testing or development.